 Previewing Your Title Tags and Meta Descriptions

 It might be difficult getting your title tags and metas within the character and pixel length limit.
-Our SERP Previewer Tool makes it easy to preview how your page will look on Google search results, allowing you to fine-tune your on-page elements for maximum impact:
+Our SERP Previewer Tool makes it easy to preview how your page will look on Google search results, allowing you to fine-tune your on-page elements for maximum impact.
+It's free, works in your browser, collects no data and shows a live preview of your input.

 Shopify is a great platform for SEO and many things can be done out of the box, no apps or extras needed.